 5G is the communication standard of the future and is expected to be introduced from 2020.
-It connects not only people, but also a vast number of sensors.
+It connects not only people, but through sensors also a vast number of things.
 By doing so, 5G paves the way for the Internet of Things.
-Cars, heating systems and even trash cans are becoming involved in the net, posing completely different challenges than flesh-and-blood network users.
+Articles of daily use like cars, heating systems or even trash cans are becoming involved in the net and can be controlled optimally.

 Ambient Assisted Living: A generic term for assistance systems that enable the elderly to live independently in their own home for as long as possible or help ensure that the chronically ill do not have to make strenuous, expensive journeys to physicians and care providers.
 They provide access to help in everyday situations in the home or as part of care, prevention, and rehabilitation.

 Asymmetric Digital Subscriber Line - Using an asymmetrical transmission method, allows high-speed data transmission over conventional telephone lines (copper pair cables).

 ADSL is particularly suitable for Internet access where subscribers download large amounts of data from the net but upload relatively small volumes of data.

 The All-IP connection is based on the Internet Protocol (IP) and is being rolled out by Deutsche Telekom to create a standard connection for connected life and work.
 The hallmark feature of All-IP networks is that all services such as Voice over IP and IP TV, online games, data transfer, or multimedia e-mails take place over the Internet and can be accessed by any user, anytime and anywhere.
 See also IP, Voice over IP and IP TV.

 Androides in Greek - "human-like": an operating system used in many of the latest smartphones except for the Apple iPhone and the Windows Phone.
 It has been developed under Google's lead since 2007.
 Android is the only open smartphone operating system, i.e. Android users can also acquire software from other sources - for instance apps from the Telekom Customer Center.